Life on the line: Early voters wait ‘as long as it takes’

 Retired nurse Cheryl Midkiff, 72, an independent, would not say whether she was voting for Trump or Biden.

-But she said the act of casting a ballot on the first day was a civil way of making her statement on issues that have strained relationships, even decades-long friendships, throughout the Trump presidency, including one woman she’s known since the two were teens.
+But she said the act of casting a ballot on the first day was a civil way of making her statement on issues that have strained relationships, even decades-long friendships, throughout the Trump presidency.
+That includes one woman she’s known since the two were teens.

 “I’ve had to do a lot of soul searching about it,” Midkiff said.
 “If it were a more casual relationship, that person probably would not be in my circle.
 And I don’t like that about myself.”